redhat-cop/ocp-disconnected-docs/SpartaInstall.md

 ```

-1. To get the url to the console:
+10. To get the url to the console:

 ```
-oc get route -n openshift-console console | awk '/console/{print $2}' or oc whoami --show-console
+oc whoami --show-console
 ```

-1. In order to access the web console, we will need to connect to the private VPC.
+11. In order to access the web console, we will need to connect to the private VPC.
 One way to do this is to simply use sshuttle ([https://sshuttle.readthedocs.io/en/stable/overview.html](https://sshuttle.readthedocs.io/en/stable/overview.html)) using the following commands.

 From the ICLT host, run the following command to install Python 3.6 on the Sparta Bastion Node to support using sshuttle